oracle-samples/adb-extproc/README.md

 external scripts, functions and procedures written in other languages like (Python, C) from within your PL/SQL code.

 Following key features are supported:
-- SSL - An Oracle wallet containing self-signed certificate is generated on container startup to encrypt the communication between your Database and extproc agent
+- SSL - An Oracle wallet containing self-signed certificate is generated on container startup to encrypt the communication between your ADB-S instance and extproc agent
 - Invoke functions defined in custom libraries - Configure the container to load custom libraries from volume mounted in the container
 - Execute custom scripts - For e.g. Python or bash scripts to perform ETL operations in the database
 - Allow list - Configure `TCP_INVITED_NODES` to specify clients allowed to access the extproc listener